aarontcheng/Concentration-Game/README.md

 3. run "npm start" for local running
 4. if it says, "sh: react-scripts: command not found", then run "npm install ajv@latest ajv-keywords@latest" and repeat step 3

+## How to play
+Login shows up first.
+Entering new name and any password and then pressing login will create a new account Entering old name and right password and then pressing login will set the current user to that name If you don't enter in right name or just skip it and press Start, your time won't be save

+Note: The github page will only show leaderboard and fastest time if you run the flask server using: python server/server.py while on the page

 ## Requirements:
 1. Single player:
 - Player first selects a card that flips over, then second card also flips and will be matched